sheila-silva/projetocontabanco/README.md

 **********
 # Bank Account / Banking Terminal Project:
-This coding challenge was proposed as one of the basic syntax teaching stages ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white) proposed by the educational company: DIO (Discovery, Initiative, Opportunity) in the course: Bradesco - Java Cloud Native.
+This coding challenge was proposed as one of the basic syntax teaching stages ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)

 In this challenge, knowledge was explored in:
 * Class and attribute declaration.